stellar/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - The processors form a tree and are processed from root to leaves.
 - Processing does not change the type of the data, but it can remove or change fields in the data
-- Processors can write/read artifacts (ex. average balances) in a `Store` that is shared between all processors in a pipeline. `Store` is ephemeral, it's contents is removed when pipeline processing is done.
+- Processors can write/read artifacts (ex. average balances) in a `Store` that is shared between all processors in a pipeline. `Store` is ephemeral, its contents is removed when pipeline processing is done.

 ### Tying it all together